triakshu/triakshu/README.md

 - 👋 Hi, I’m @triakshu
 - 👀 I’m interested in coding and development
 - 🌱 I’m currently learning ML andAi
-- 💞️ I’m a junior pursuing my bachelor's in Computer Science & Engineering.
+- 💞️ I’m a junior pursuing my bachelor's in Information Technology.
 - 📫 How to reach me akshitatrivedi8010@gmail.com

 <!---